-Deciphering the special set of vocabulary that comes along with dining out in Spain can baffle even those of us who aced their Spanish classes in school.
+Deciphering the special set of vocabulary that comes along with dining out in Spain can baffle even those of us who aced our Spanish classes in school.

-From ordering steak to asking for the check in Spanish, this guide has got you covered with the essential words and phrases that will help you tackle any restaurant in Spain like a pro.
+From figuring out how to ask for the bill in Spanish to ordering the perfectly cooked steak, this guide has got you covered with the essential words and phrases that will help you tackle any restaurant in Spain like a pro.

 You don’t have to be fluent in Spanish to eat amazingly in Spain, but there are a handful of words that will make the experience a bit easier.
 From deciphering different parts of the menu to ordering exactly what you want, these 16 foodie words and phrases will help you eat (and order!) like a local.

 A ración generally provides enough food for three or four people.
-There’s also a second, medium-sized option on the spectrum between tapas and raciones: the media ración, which is a good size for two people.
+There's also another, medium-sized option on the spectrum between tapas and raciones: the media ración, which is usually enough for two people.

 How to use it: ¿Nos pones una ración de croquetas?
 (We would like a shared plate of croquettes.)

-Contrary to common belief outside of Spain, the word “tapa” refers only to the size of a plate, not what is on it!
-When dining out in Spain, a tapa can be everything from two triangles of cheese or a dish of olives to a mini hamburger or even a small portion of paella.
+When dining out in Spain, a tapa can be anything from two triangles of cheese or a dish of olives to a mini hamburger or even a small portion of paella—and many tapas recipes are easy to recreate at home.

 How to use it: Me encanta este sitio.
 Las tapas aquí son riquísimas!
 (I love this place.
 The small plates here are delicious!)